OpenAPITools/openapi-generator/samples/client/petstore/csharp/OpenAPIClient-httpclient/docs/FakeApi.md

 <a id="testclientmodel"></a>
 # **TestClientModel**
-> ModelClient TestClientModel (ModelClient modelClient)
+> Model.ModelClient TestClientModel (ModelClient modelClient)

 To test \"client\" model